 With the city center as your start, we’d recommend starting with driving counter-clockwise around the island in order to be able to drive a cool road without breaking one-way rules!
 Let’s start driving the Quintana Roo C1 and leave Cozumel town behind for an interesting Cozumel day trip!

 Signs on Cozumel Island – Photo by Only Once Today

 A few minutes out of town, you can take a side road on your right side.
 This is a one-way street, so be careful with your itinerary.
 This road takes you to the beach front and past ‘the Money Bar’.

 Snorkeling at the Money bar – Cozumel excursions on your own

 At the Money Bar, you can park your car across the street and have a break to get a drink or do some snorkeling.
 There’s a pre-set trail you can follow with a rope to keep you on track.
 In the best case scenario, you have your own snorkel gear and this first Cozumel excursion is free!

 Continue along the same road in the same direction to get some more scenic views.
 After a few kilometers, the road will join the main road again and the big tour of the island can begin.
 Don’t worry if you lose sight of the ocean for a while, the other side of the island is the best part of the trip!

 Board Punta Sur – Photo by Only Once Today

-Punta Sur – Cozumel excursions on your own
+Punta Sur – One day in Cozumel

 Punta Sur Eco Beach Park has an entrance fee of 12€ per person.
 Prices are best if you pay in local currency!
 You’ll get a map of the area in order to plan your visit.
 After paying the entrance fee, you can drive into the park and stop at different attractions.